Bigsby/Xamarin.Forms.OAuth/README.md

 # Supported Providers

-Here is the list of the OAuth providers suported out-of-the-box (14):
+Here is the list of the OAuth providers suported out-of-the-box (15):
 * Amazon
 * Box
 * Dropbox
 * Facebook
+* Foursquare
 * GitHub
 * Gitter
 * Google